rzinkstok/int1c/README.md

 WQ     | Clear register Q and write the contents of WL's 16 through 1 into bit positions 16 through 1.
 WS     | Clear register S and write the contents of WL's 12 through 1 into bit positions 12 through 1.
 WSC    | Clear the CP register specified by the contents of register S and write the contents of WL's 16 through 1 into bit positions 16 through 1 of this register.
-WSQ    | Clear register SQ and write the contents of WL's 16 and 14 through 10 into bit positions 16 and 14 through 10, copy the content of the extend flip-flop into bit positions EXT of register Q. See control pulse NISQ.
+WSQ    | Clear register SQ and write the contents of WL's 16 and 14 through 10 into bit positions 16 and 14 through 10, copy the content of the extend flip-flop into bit positions EXT of register SQ.
+See control pulse NISQ.
 WY     | Clear registers X and Y; write the contents of WL's 16 through 1 into bit positions 16 through 1 of register Y.
 WY12   | Clear registers X and Y; write the contents of WL's 12 through 1 into bit positions 12 through 1 of register Y.
 WYD    | Clear registers X and Y; write the contents of WL's 16 and 14 through 1 into bit positions 16 and 15 through 2 of register Y; write the content of WL 16 into bit position 1 of register Y except in SHINC sequence, or unless bit 15 of register L is a logic ONE at PIFL, or if end around carry is inhibited (NEACON).